Bryan Caraway: Ultimate Fighting Championship

 Caraway made his UFC debut on December 3, 2011, at The Ultimate Fighter 14 Finale and fought against fellow Ultimate Fighter castmate, Dustin Neace.
 Caraway won the fight via submission (rear-naked choke) in the second round.
 A week before the fight Caraway was severely ill and almost had to pull out of the fight.

 Caraway made his Bantamweight debut against Mitch Gagnon on July 21, 2012, at UFC 149.
 He won via rear naked choke submission in round three.

 Caraway was expected to face Mike Easton on December 8, 2012, at UFC on Fox 5, replacing an injured T.J.
 Dillashaw.
 However, on November 21, Caraway pulled out of the bout and was replaced by Raphael Assunção.

 Caraway faced Takeya Mizugaki on March 3, 2013, at UFC on Fuel TV 8.
 He lost the fight via split decision.

-Caraway faced Johnny Bedford on April 27, 2013, at UFC 159, replacing an injured Érik Pérez.
+Caraway faced Johnny Bedford on April 27, 2013, at UFC 159, replacing an injured Erik Pérez.
 He won the back-and-forth fight via submission in the third round.
 Caraway was awarded Submission of the Night honors after the original bonus winner, Pat Healy had the award rescinded after testing positive for marijuana.

 Caraway was expected to face Lucas Martins on February 22, 2014, at UFC 170.
 However, Caraway pulled out of the bout citing an injury and was replaced by UFC newcomer Aljamain Sterling.

-Caraway faced Érik Pérez on June 7, 2014, at UFC Fight Night 42.
+Caraway faced Erik Pérez on June 7, 2014, at UFC Fight Night 42.
 After controlling the majority of the bout with his wrestling and grappling, Caraway won the fight via rear-naked choke in round 2.
 There was some controversy after the fight however, as during round 1, Caraway could be seen illegally fish-hooking Perez without the referee noticing.

 Caraway faced Raphael Assunção on October 4, 2014, at UFC Fight Night: MacDonald vs. Saffiedine He lost the fight via unanimous decision.

 Caraway faced Eddie Wineland on July 25, 2015, at UFC on Fox 16.
 He won the fight by unanimous decision.

 Caraway next faced Aljamain Sterling on May 29, 2016, at UFC Fight Night 88.
 He won the fight via split decision.

 Caraway was expected to face Jimmie Rivera on January 15, 2017, at UFC Fight Night 103.
 However, Caraway pulled out of the bout on January 4 citing an undisclosed injury.
 He was replaced by Marlon Vera.
 Eventually, Rivera withdrew from the fight as he felt going from a top-5 ranked fighter to an unranked one wouldn't make sense at that moment.

 Caraway was expected to face Luke Sanders on December 9, 2017, at UFC Fight Night 123.
 On November 20, Caraway pulled out of the fight with undisclosed reason.

 Caraway faced Cody Stamann on March 3, 2018, at UFC 222.
 He lost the fight by split decision.

 Caraway faced Pedro Munhoz on November 30, 2018, at The Ultimate Fighter 28 Finale.
 He lost the fight via technical knockout in round one.